 John Lamont is the MP for Berwickshire, Roxburgh & Selkirk, following his successful election into this seat in the General Election in December 2019.
 John successfully held this seat in 2019 with a majority of over 5000 votes.

-In June 2017, he won the seat, with 54% of the vote and an 11,000 majority over the SNP candidate.
-John had been an MSP in the Scottish Borders since May 2007 and was first elected with over 40% of the vote.
+Previous to his election into Westminster, John had been a Scottish Borders MSP since May 2007.
 When in Parliament he took over the role of Justice Spokesman for the Scottish Conservatives and has sat on the Justice, Rural Affairs and Standards & Procedure Committees and was also Chief Whip for the Scottish Conservatives.

 In May 2011, John increased his majority and most recently in May 2016, won over 55% of the vote and gained one of the largest majorities in the whole of Scotland.
 He campaigned strongly to keep the United Kingdom together in September 2014 and believes that the Borders now needs to move on from the constitutional question to tackling improving local services.

 John is a hard-working representative of the Borders and of Borderers.
 He travels thousands of miles each year to attend surgeries, visit schools, support local businesses and help constituents.
 When not on the road, John is often at his local office in Hawick, dealing with constituents’ issues and concerns.